newrelic/check_docker/README.md

 ============

 A Nagios check to check some basic statistics reported by the Docker daemon.
-Additionally validates the absence of Ghost containers and and may optionally be made to require the presence of a container running from a particular image tag.
+Additionally validates the absence of Ghost containers and may optionally be made to require the presence of a container running from a particular image tag.